Argos Index® mid-market

 In partnership with:

-Paris (France) – 20 November 2025 – The mid-market Argos Index® for the third quarter of 2025, published by Epsilon Research, the online platform for the management of unlisted M&A transactions, and Argos Wityu, the independent European investment fund, is now available.
+Paris (France) – 20 May 2026 – The mid-market Argos Index® for the first quarter of 2026, published by Epsilon Research, the online platform for the management of unlisted M&A transactions, and Argos Wityu, the independent European investment fund, is now available.
 Launched in 2006, this index tracks the valuations of unlisted eurozone SMEs in which a majority stake has been acquired during the last six months.

-The proportion of transactions at multiples of less than 7x EBITDA continued to rise.
+• The proportion of deals at multiples of less than 7.0x EBITDA fell to 22% from 27% in the previous quarter.

 > You can download the full study under "Data Publication"